 Case Study

-"Our partnership with Maxcyte has enabled KSQ to overcome key technical and operational challenges throughout development of our eTIL products.
+"Our partnership with Maxcyte has enabled KSQ to overcome key technical and operational challenges throughout development of our eTIL programs.
 We are proud to continue our collaboration as we enter clinical manufacturing, delivering these important investigational therapies to patients."

 – Thomas Leitch, Chief Technology Officer